yonglichen99/yonglichen99.github.io/_pages/publications.md

 **Work in progress**

-* Revisiting the Relationship between Tax and Happiness (with Jinpeng Yin)
+* "Revisiting the Relationship between Tax and Happiness" (with Jinpeng Yin)

 * “Verticalized Environmental Administration and Environmental Equity: Evidence from China”